Leadership and Church Administration

 A church is of God and people.
 There is an essential partnership between God and persons in the life and work of a church.
 Church administration concerns itself with presenting the human element in the partnership equation as a disciplined, orderly, purposeful instrument to be directed and used of God as He sees fit

 Church resources are limited.
 Church administration concerns itself with the overall guidance provided by church leaders as they utilize the spiritual, human, physical, and financial resources of the church to enable the church to move toward fulfilling its purpose and objectives.
 On the human plane, church resources are limited.
-The limitation of resources makes management of them more imperative.
+The limitation of resources makes the management of the more imperative.
 Church administration offers good management for a church’s limited resources.

 If allowed to go unchecked, this trend portends the reduction of churches to mere remnants in the lifetime of some persons now living.
 Church administration offers no cure to such conditions.
 Yet, good church administration, like Christianity itself, has not been tried and found wanting.

 Improved leadership in non-church sectors affects the church.
-The quality of leadership in other than church organizations has generally, though not universally, improved.
+The quality of leadership other than church organizations has generally, though not universally, improved.
 There is a higher educational level among church members which reflects that of the general population.
 More church members are in places of responsible leadership in their occupations.
 There, they are expected to perform according to increasingly high leadership standards and to employ ever more sophisticated techniques.